Thanatisia/SharedSpace/Docs/Programming/Languages/Python/Libraries/subprocess/manual.md

 #### Subprocess
 + CompletedProcess.returncode : Get the return code value stored in the [CompletedProcess] class object
 + CompletedProcess.stdout : Get the standard output attribute of the command's result
++ CompletedProcess.stdin  : Get the subprocess' standard input stream buffer (memory container) object
 + subprocess.PIPE : The PIPE constant; a number that indicates to subprocess that a pipe should be created

 #### Subprocess.Popen
++ subprocess.Popen()
-+ subprocess.Popen().stdout: Get the standard output attribute of the process' result while it is still polling/running
+    + .stdout: Get the standard output attribute of the process' result while it is still polling/running
+    - .stdin : Set the subprocess' standard input method while it is still polling/running
+        + .write(buffer-string) : Write the specified buffer string into the subprocess' standard input stream
+        + .flush() : Remove and clear all remaining string that were entered into the standard input stream

 ### Functions